 Some women will experience an intense urge to clean, organize their home, or other efforts to prepare for baby.
 This may range from a sudden urge to cook a month's worth of freezer meals to sorting out all the socks for the baby in the nursery to scrubbing the floors on hands and knees.
 Not all women experience nesting, but it is a common sign of labor nonetheless.

 Menstrual-like cramps are another symptom of labor.
 Backache and leg cramps may also occur.
 As the baby drops into the pelvic inlet, he or she will put pressure on your nerves, which can cause cramping in your legs.

-You may notice an increase in pelvic pressure or a feeling like baby is going to "fall out".
-This pressure increases as your pregnancy nears the end.
+You may notice an increase in pelvic pressure or a feeling like the baby is going to "fall out".
+This pressure increases as your pregnancy near the end.

 Mucus Plug and Bloody Show

 You may notice an increase in vaginal discharge, particularly mucous discharge.
 You may lose your mucus plug completely, or it may break off a little at a time.
 If you lose your mucus plug and it is tinged with blood, this is considered bloody show.
 Although not always, labor usually begins within 72 hours of bloody show.

 Labor usually begins shortly after rupture of your amniotic membrane.
 Water breaking may feel like a gush of water or a small trickle.
 You may even think you have urinated on yourself.
 If you think you are leaking amniotic fluid or your water has broken, it is important that you call your doctor right away.
 Most doctors will induce labor if the water has broken and labor has not begun on its own within 24 hours to prevent possible infections or complications.